 - Orders up to £5,000: informal prices - £5,001 to £20,000: two written quotations - £20,001 to £50,000: three written quotations on the basis of a detailed specification and the Councils' procurement officer must be consulted - £50,001+: the formal tendering procedure, set out in contract procedure rules must be used and the councils' procurement officer must be consulted.
 Where the council is a lead authority in procuring goods or services for a number of authorities, it is the gross value of the order that will determine the level of authorisation. - 3.
-Statutory officers - 3.1 The responsibilities of statutory officers are set out below. - 3.2 Head of Paid Services (Chief Executive) is responsible for: - The corporate and overall strategic management of the council - Reporting to and providing information to the Executive, Scrutiny and other council bodies - Establishing a framework for management direction, style and standards and monitoring Organisational performance - (Together with the Monitoring Officer) for the system of record keeping in relation to all Council decisions (see below).

-3.3 The Monitoring Officer:
+Statutory officers - 3.1 The responsibilities of statutory officers are set out below. - 3.2 Head of Paid Services (Chief Executive) is responsible for: - The corporate and overall strategic management of the council - Reporting to and providing information to the Executive, Council, Overview and Scrutiny and other council bodies - Establishing a framework for management direction, style and standards and monitoring Organisational performance - (Together with the Monitoring Officer) for the system of record keeping in relation to all Council decisions (see below). - 3.3 The Monitoring Officer is responsible for: - Promoting and maintaining high standards of financial and ethical conduct and therefore provides support to the Ethical Governance and Personnel Committee - Reporting any actual or potential breaches of law or maladministration to Council and/or to member committees for ensuring procedures for recording and reporting key decisions are operating effectively

-- Is responsible for promoting and maintaining high standards of financial and ethical conduct and therefore provides support to the Ethical Governance and Personnel Committee - Is responsible for reporting any actual or potential breaches of law or maladministration to Council and/or to member committees for ensuring procedures for recording and reporting key decisions are operating effectively - Must ensure that Executive decisions and the reasons for them are made public.
-They must also ensure that council members are aware of decisions made by the Executive and officers who have delegated executive responsibility - Is responsible for advising all councillors and officers about who has authority to take a particular decision - Is responsible for advising Executive or Council about whether a decision is likely to be considered contrary to or not wholly in accordance with the policy framework

-- (Together with the S151 Officer) is responsible for advising the Executive or Council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget - Is responsible for maintaining an up-to-date constitution.
+- Ensuring that Executive decisions and the reasons for them are made public.
+They must also ensure that council members are aware of decisions made by the Executive and officers who have delegated executive responsibility - Advising all councillors and officers about who has authority to take a particular decision - Advising Executive or Council about whether a decision is likely to be considered contrary to or not wholly in accordance with the policy framework - (Together with the S151 Officer) advising the Executive or Council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget - Maintaining an up-to-date constitution.